mcran127/startup/notes.md

 # HTML

 ## HTML Startup

 Code is structured <*></*>
 Blocks of code versus inline code. (<header>, <main>, <Section>, vs. <ul>, <li>, <tr> <th>, <div>, etc.) body, header, footer, main, section, aside, p, table, ol/ul, div, and span

+## HTML Inputs

+HTML accepts user data through forms, now more used in JavaScript Now more used for structure but we still have input elements. text, password, email, tel, url, number, checkbox, radio, range, date, datetime-local, month, week, color, file, submit Contains attributes such as name, preset value, disabled to stop interactivity, and required Some have validation prebuilt in like alpha, numerical, must be a url, etc.
+Pattern exists that must follow a certain pattern for text, search, url, tel, email, and password.
+Should also be built into JavaScript